 What should I expect after the procedure?

-When you wake from the anaesthetic, you will be in the recovery room.
+When you wake from the anesthetic, you will be in the recovery room.
 A drip will be maintained for one to two days and the catheter will normally be removed the same day or following day.
-You should expect a stay of 1 to 2 days in hospital.
+You should expect a stay of 1 to 2 days in the hospital.

 Patients should expect to take antibiotics and painkillers for a few days post-operatively.
 We encourage patients NOT to stay in bed.
 They should move around the house and resume normal activities as soon as they feel up to it.
 Some women are well enough to return to work one week after surgery.

-After discharge from hospital, what I should do?
+After discharge from the hospital, what I should do?

 1) Eat and drink normally

 3) Use sanitary pads (not tampons) if required